 What Do You Put on Shredded Chicken Street Tacos?

-Corn tortillas, flour tortillas, cheese, lettuce, diced onions, tomatillo sauce and more – this recipe doesn’t call for hardly any ingredients for garnish but they can make or break it for me.
+This recipe doesn’t call for hardly any ingredients for garnish, but they can make or break it for me.
 So, what do I like to put on my chicken tacos?

 If we’re just doing a quick taco lunch, I like adding lettuce, cherry tomato slices, a dab of sour cream, and some shredded cheese, if it’s handy.